How Lower Back Pain Can Affect Sex

 Talk to your chiropractic doctor about the pain you’re experiencing.
 That way you can get the help you need without limiting your sex life because of back pain.

 If you’re located in the Austin area, we highly recommend scheduling an appointment with us if you are experiencing lower back during sex or other activities.
-You can receive a free digital X-ray by visiting our South Austin Chiropractors or Pflugerville Chiropractors too.
+You can receive a free digital X-ray by visiting our South Austin Chiropractors.
 We’ll help you get moving again.
 Contact us today.